zenoss/twill/README.txt

  * interacting with Mailman lists;

-Send me an e-mail if you have ideas.
+Send me an e-mail if you have additional ideas.

 Command Reference
 -----------------